NoctuaAthenae/Smart-Home-using-Arduino-and-Raspberry-Pi/networkProtocol.md

 ## IDs

 The hub and each endpoint has it's each unique identifier, where the hub has the ID 1.
 The ID 0 is used for broadcast messages.
-It is stored in one byte, limiting the number of possible endpoints to 254.
+Also groups can be created and assigned an ID, broadcast to the group ID are received by every endpoint in the group.
+It is stored in one byte, limiting the number of possible endpoints/groups to 254.

 ## Messages